Good Locations for Winter Bird Watching in or

 Manasquan Reservoir in Howell, New Jersey: There is a bald eagle nest at Manasquan

 Reservoir.
-In the winter and spring seasons, visitors can see a pair of bald eagles hatching eggs and
+In the winter and spring seasons, visitors can see a pair of bald eagles hatching eggs and raising

-Photos and more information are on my web pages at:
+more information are on my web pages at:

 http://